-BAL undertakes monitoring to comply with statutory requirements, to understand trends, and identify areas where additional focus is required.
+CAL undertakes monitoring to comply with statutory requirements, to understand trends, and identify areas where additional focus is required.
 The environmental monitoring program for the Airport is provided in Table 12.1, and the monitoring procedures are detailed in the EMS.

-Monitoring associated with development is detailed in specific Construction Environmental Management Plans (CEMP).
-Monitoring associated with tenants operations is detailed in their Operational Environmental Management Plans (OEMP).
+Monitoring associated with development is detailed in specific Construction Environmental Management Plans (CEMP) and/or Safe Work Method Statements (SWMS).
+Monitoring associated with customer operations is detailed in their Operational Environmental Management Plans (OEMP) and via the customer audit program.
+Monitoring undertaken by CAL is detailed in the relevant aspect-specific management plan.